 The walls that Archibald talks about have disappeared around 1900 and only the bastions at the four corners remain.

-The old wall of Chiang Mai.
+The old fortifications of Chiang Mai in the 19th century.

 Thipanet bastion, on the Kamphaeng Din SW-corner.

 photo taken from the top of the Kamphaeng Din wall.

 The Thiphanet Bastion is in a poor part of Chiang Mai, surrounded by houses which are partly built on top and next to the old earthen walls.
 More on the earthen walls in the next paragraph.

 The outside of the bastion is enclosed by bushes and trees, the top can only be reached from Thiphanet road through small alleys, not from the Kanchanpisek park side.
 However there are some guard dogs, which can suddenly pop up from behind fences and try to scare you with very loud "WOOFs".
 Perhaps have a look at the Kamphaeng Din wall on the eastern side of Chiang Mai first, which is much easier.

 Chiang Mai was originally laid out at the end of the thirteenth century as an almost perfectly square fortress.
 Later an outer earthen and brick wall was added: Kampaeng Din wall.
 Kampaeng Din is Thai for Earthen rampart or earthen wall.
 It circles around the southeast area of Chiang Mai along the Mae Kha canal.
 It is mostly made of a quite strong clay substance and has surprisingly survived many monsoon rains.